|

 check that a final reload hard reg can hold the

+value mode.
 Output operands and matched input operands are

 not inherited.
 The following conditions do not